 - West Virginia

-- Failed Exchange.
-Notwithstanding a certification by seller/transferor on FTB Form 593, if the exchange fails, does not occur, or does not meet the IRC §1031 requirements, the qualified intermediary or exchange accommodator must withhold at 3 1/3 percent of the sales price, unless an election is made to use the alternative withholding calculation on FTB Form 593.
+- Failed Exchange – If an exchange fails or does not meet IRC §1031 requirements, the Qualified Intermediary or exchange accommodator may be required to withhold 3⅓ percent of the total sales price, unless an alternative withholding calculation is elected.

 - California